Answers to Frequently Asked Questions

 Q. What Services are available at the Student Resource Center?

-A. Tutoring: Students may sign up for one-on-one peer tutoring which is tutoring provided by a student who has successfully completed a similar class.
-Group tutoring sessions are pre-announced meetings conducted by a tutor for a specific course.
+A. Tutoring: Students may sign up for one-to-one peer tutoring which is tutoring provided by a student who has successfully completed a similar class.
+Open table tutoring sessions are pre-announced meetings conducted by a tutor for a specific course, sign-up is required.
+Online tutoring provides a variety of courses and can be accessed by clicking on this link.
 Tutoring is free to all MTC students.

 Advising: Advisors are available in the SRC Monday thru Thursday from 9:00am until 8:30 pm to assist students.